Xrizoo/jdbcexp/README.md

 # jdbcexp
-Dump data from DB throught command line and JDBC connection.
+Unload or export data from DB throught command line and JDBC connection.

 v3.1: Some minor fixes